himynameisubik/Kalm-support/README.md

 ===

 ### This is the only official place for Kalm bug reports.
-Feature requests have been put on hold and won't be accepted for now.
+Feature requests have been put on hold.

 ## General steps to try before creating an issue